spmfox/presentations/bootable-containers/bootable-containers.md

 Total time needed for a rollback to Fedora 41 was about **2 seconds** plus a reboot.

 ---
+## Why use bootc over other immutable systems?
+- Simplify build process
+  - Reuse what you already know about building containers
+  - Take advantage of existing container build tools

+- Unify processes
+  - Build bare metal, VM, and container images using the same method and pipeline
+  - Scan OS images using container security tools

+---
 ## What does this look like in production?
 Your Containerfiles can be as large or complex as needed.
 The following example is a Containerfile deployed with Ansible.